Early trends in support of, &

 tiny to read clearly.
 It shows the decline in opposition to SSM (in red), the

-rise in support for SSM (in blue) and the stagnation of the the number of "don't
+rise in support for SSM (in blue) and the slight dip in the the number of "don't

 the graph is the 50% support level.
 2